Year of Call: 2010

 Clerk: Michael Lieberman

-Leah has developed a diverse practice and accepts instructions in criminal, immigration and civil litigation matters.
+Leah accepts instructions in civil litigation and immigration matters.

 Leah has developed a particular expertise in immigration cases both in crime and public law having represented defendants charged with possession of false identity documents in the Crown Court and represented both Appellants and the Secretary of State at the First Tier Tribunal in asylum and immigration appeals.
 Her immigration caseload includes: